microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 Images can be displayed in three different ways:

+## Inline

--   Inline (A full-width inline-image that appears when you expand the AppNotification)
+A full-width inline-image that appears when you expand the AppNotification.

 ```c#
 AppNotificationContent()